Custom Setup vs Smart Home Starter Kit

 Cons

-- Higher initial cost due to individually purchased items
+- Higher total cost due to lack of bundle discounts

 Smart Home Starter Kit